 We were newly annointed ‘key’ workers.
 We went from ‘unskilled’ to ‘essential’ in the blink of an eye, with no increase in pay or benefits….And suddenly we found ourselves in the unenviable position of having to choose between our lives and our livelihood.

 Panic buying was in full swing.
 Shelves were stripped bare.
 As the supply chain struggled to cope, more and more shoppers arrived to stock up.
 This meant potentially higher rates of exposure for us.
 I might have been heady with the newfound power and status of being deemed ‘essential ‘ had I not been so apprehensive about my prospects.
-Self-confidence took a back seat to vulnerability.
+Self-confidence took a back seat to my obvious vulnerability.

 And while my friends and I were being hailed as unsung heroes – with a few even embracing the glory and excitement – I was highly conscious of the fact that none of us had volunteered for this new honour.
 We were conscripted.